Double Vision

 “What?”

 He changed the subject.
-“Sometimes I like to sit here, just like this, and imagine the people on the trains and where they might be going…”
+“Sometimes I imagine up stories about the people on the trains…”

 “Oh yeah?”
 His smile was encouraging.
-“Like, what do you mean?”
+“Like what?”

 BOHIE